 Rights of appeal against a housing benefit decision

 Is the amount of housing benefit right?

 Housing Benefit is there to help you pay your rent.
-We want to be sure you are getting all the benefit you are entitled to.
+We want to be sure that you are getting all the benefit you are entitled to.
 You may have extra information that we did not take into account when we worked out your benefit.
 We may have made a mistake.
 We want to know and make sure your benefit is correct.

-How is housing benefit worked out?
+How we work out housing benefit

-Not happy with a housing benefit decision?
+If you are not happy with a housing benefit decision

 - Do you disagree with the information we have used?